Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Introduction

-In this paper, we tackle these limitations from a new perspective.
-Our key insight is that the geometry-space posing in traditional pipelines can be reformulated as a well-defined regression problem within the 3D latent space.
-Therefore, we propose a novel end-to-end framework that reconstructs the 3D character in new poses within a single feed-forward pass by directly manipulating its compact and expressive latent representation.
-This approach operates in a skinning-free fashion, enabling topology-aware articulation without the constraints of traditional rigging, thereby sidestepping the aforementioned issues of geometry-space manipulation.
+In this paper, we introduce \textbf{Make-It-Poseable}, a novel feed-forward framework that reformulates character posing as a latent-space transformation problem.
+Instead of deforming vertices or warping space, we directly manipulate the compact latent representation of 3D shapes to reconstruct the character in the target pose.
+Our approach is inherently skinning-free and topology-aware, allowing it to robustly re-pose characters with complex self-contacts or fused geometry.
+By sidestepping the aforementioned limitations of geometry-space manipulation and cross-modal generation, our method can serve as an effective geometry authoring and refinement tool for modern 3D production pipelines.
 To the best of our knowledge, this is the \emph{first} feed-forward 3D character posing model that operates on a native 3D latent representation.

-The core of our method is a \emph{latent posing transformer}.
-It takes the latent VecSet~\cite{zhang20233dshape2vecset} representation of a source character, along with the source and target skeletons, as inputs, and predicts the latents of the re-posed character.
-This design incorporates \emph{minimal skinning inductive bias}, a principle conceptually similar to 2D novel-view synthesis models that operate with minimal 3D inductive bias~\cite{jin2025lvsm}.
-Instead of relying on explicit skinning weights that are challenging to perfectly predict and often cause artifacts, our model adaptively learns to manipulate the overall shape in response to skeletal motion entirely within the latent space.

-To facilitate this latent-space manipulation, we design a skeleton encoder that establishes a \emph{dense pose representation}.
-Unlike sparse pose signals that can create an information bottleneck~\cite{yan2025posemaster,hunyuan3domni}, our encoder provides fine-grained skeletal context for the shape's latent representation.
-This explicit injection of dense pose information obviates the need for the model to infer complex geometric correspondences, enabling more precise and controllable pose-aware feature modulation.

-During training, to ensure high-fidelity results, we employ a \emph{latent-space supervision} strategy.
-By establishing a canonical correspondence between source and target latent vectors, we provide strong guidance to overcome the ambiguity of the unordered VecSet representation and prevent detail loss.
-Furthermore, to handle newly exposed surfaces during deformations that involve topological changes, we equip our model with an \emph{adaptive completion module}.
-This module is tuned to generate new latent tokens representing previously unseen geometry, ensuring plausibility in the final posed shape.

-Extensive experiments demonstrate that our method significantly outperforms existing approaches in terms of fidelity, speed, and animation quality.
-The fine-grained control offered by our latent-space modeling also enables generalization to some 3D editing applications.
-By manipulating the skeleton encoding, our framework facilitates structured content modifications such as segmentation, replacement, and refinement of body parts.

-Our work is focused on the bipedal humanoid domain, which allows us to tackle the high degrees of freedom and complex self-contact scenarios unique to humanoids, while also leveraging available large-scale motion data.
-Although the current implementation is tailored for humanoids, our framework's core principles are skeleton-agnostic and can potentially be extended to general articulated objects.